smudge/decks/railsconf-2022/slides.md

 </v-click>

 <!--
 So, firstly, there's always the option to just use the production app, right?
-And in our case, it's a cluster of multiple applications.
+And in our case, it's a cluster of multiple monolithic Rails applications.
 But since our app involves real money, and real personal info, that option didn't feel great.

 But we looked around and saw that Betterment also had a _staging_ environment.